 Annuity Statement

-An annuity statement is a snapshot of your annuity’s performance over time.
-Your annuity provider produces the statement.
+An annuity statement is a snapshot of your annuity’s performance over time, produced by the company that issued the annuity.
 You’ll receive regular updates of the value of your annuity and any interest or dividends you’ve earned along with other important information for tax purposes.

 Headshot of Jennifer Schell, writer for Annuity.org